Best Credit Cards For Public Transit In Canada

 FAQ

-The best credit card for public transit is the American Express Cobalt.
+Your best option is the American Express Cobalt Card.
 It earns 2 points per $1 spent on transit, which combined with a value of 2 cents per points gives a return of 4% on transit purchases.

 Did you find this article helpful?